The Partners and their Roles

 World Health Organization (WHO)

-Click Here to visit the website.
+here to visit the website.

 National Malaria Centre, Ministry of Health (MoH) Cambodia

-Established in 1984, the National Center for Parasitology, Entomology and Malaria Control (CNM) is responsible for all technical and financial aspects related to nationwide planning, co-ordination, training and reference laboratory services related to malaria, dengue, schistosomiasis, helminthiasis, and filariasis.
-It supports the implementation of national strategies through a network of provincial malaria supervisors, operational district and health facilities staff.
-With more than 90 employees, CNM is one of the largest national programmes in Cambodia, and leads national efforts supporting implementation by provincial, district and community services including planning for and distribution of long-lasting insecticidal nets and long-lasting insecticide treated hammock nets, recruitment and training of mobile malaria workers and other health staff to provide prompt detection and treatment, implementation of a comprehensive package of behaviour change and communications interventions and monitoring and evaluation.
+Established in 1984, the National Center for Parasitology, Entomology and Malaria Control (CNM) was responsible for all technical and financial aspects related to nationwide planning, co-ordination, training and reference laboratory services related to malaria, dengue, schistosomiasis, helminthiasis, and filariasis.
+It supported the implementation of national strategies through a network of provincial malaria supervisors, operational district and health facilities staff.
+With more than 90 employees, CNM is one of the largest national programmes in Cambodia, and led national efforts supporting implementation by provincial, district and community services including planning for and distribution of long-lasting insecticidal nets and long-lasting insecticide treated hammock nets, recruitment and training of mobile malaria workers and other health staff to provide prompt detection and treatment, implementation of a comprehensive package of behaviour change and communications interventions and monitoring and evaluation.

 Bureau of Vector-Borne Disease, Ministry of Public Health (MoPH) Thailand